Why Study Gerontology?

 In Tennessee:

-These growth trends will result in a demand for professionals with knowledge and expertise in aging.
+These growth trends will drive demand for professionals with knowledge and expertise in aging.
 Expanded career opportunities in gerontology are forecasted in many disciplines and professions.

 A Stimulating, Challenging Field